jamesdbrock/testudinal-haskell/README.md

 # Ingredients

-These are the essential ingredients which have come together in the year 2021 to make a very nice Haskell programming environment for children.
+These are the essential ingredients, some of which have only become available in 2021, that I think make a very nice Haskell programming environment for children.

 * [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks)